-Under Butler's tutelage Adam Fitzgerald (10,000), Keith Drake (mile), Brian Murtagh (steeplechase and 3000), Shawn Mulcahy (10,000), and Mike LeDuc (3,000 in 2011 and 2012, and 5,000 in 2012 and 2013), have all won recent New England Division III track titles.
-In 2007, Drake qualified for the NCAA's in the mile (indoors) and the 1500 meters (outdoors), and in 2008 Murtagh earned All-American honors in the steeplechase with an eighth place finish at the National Championships.
+Under Butler's tutelage Adam Fitzgerald (10,000), Keith Drake (mile), Brian Murtagh (steeplechase and 3,000), Shawn Mulcahy (10,000), and Mike LeDuc (3,000 in 2011 and 2012, and 5,000 in 2012 and 2013), have all won recent New England Division III track titles.
+In 2007, Drake qualified for the NCAA's in the mile (Indoors) and the 1500 meters (Outdoors), and in 2008 Murtagh earned All-American honors in the steeplechase with an eighth place finish at the National Championships.
 In 2011, then freshman Mike LeDuc won the ECAC Championship in the steeplechase and earned All-American honors in that event with a sixth place finish at the NCAA Championship.
-In 2012, LeDuc placed 9th at the NCAA Indoor Championship in the 5,000, and in Outdoors again won the ECAC Championship in the steeplechase and earned All-American honors with a fourth place finish in another school record 8:59.
+In 2012, LeDuc placed 9th at the NCAA Indoor Championship in the 5,000, and in Outdoors again won the ECAC Championship in the steeplechase and earned All-American honors with a fourth place finish at the National Championship in another school record 8:59.
 In 2012-2013, LeDuc earned three All-American awards with his finishes at the NCAA National Championships including Cross Country where he placed 13th; Indoor Track where he placed 3rd in the 5,000; and Outdoor Track where he was the National Champion in the 3,000 meter steeplechase in a new school record of 8:50.58.
 In 2013-14, LeDuc was a four-time All-American in Cross Country (National Champion), Indoor Track (4th in the 3,000, 7th in the 5,000), and Outdoor Track (National Champion in steeplechase in 8:45.77), along with running a 4:05 mile Indoors and winning the Penn Relays steeplechase during the Outdoor season.

 During his racing career, Butler was among the top runners in southeastern Connecticut.
 He has run more than 50 marathons, qualified for the Boston Marathon twenty times, and won the 1983 southeastern Connecticut 24-hour race.
 In 2010, Butler was inducted into the New London Athletic Hall of Fame.